tytydraco/yessleep/out/Please_help_me_Ive_been_25_minutes_from_home_for_six_hours_PART_2.md

 She spoke but it wasn’t her peppy high-pitched voice instead it was electronic, deep and warped.

-“Girly, calm down, they just need their mother.”
+“Girly, you’ve gone too far.”

 I looked up at her, her face was absent of her annoyingly cheerful smile.